 When studied carefully, other monoparesis of the leg can hardly be confused with sciatic nerve lesion.
 Nevertheless, incipient amyotrophic lateral sclerosis can be confused with sciatic paresis if considered superficially.
 However, sensory disturbances will be absent.

 Sciatic injuries are treated surgically.

-Clean sectionings and smaller defects are treated with end-to-end neurorrhaphy (nerve suture) while slight flexion is applied to the knee joint.
+Clean sectioning and smaller defects are treated with end-to-end neurorrhaphy (nerve suture), while slight flexion is applied to the knee joint.
 These usually occur along the thigh up to the division point above the knee pit and are mainly caused by cuts or gunshot wounds.

-Only in case of major defects is a performance of a nerve transplant required.
-In cases of complete injury of the sciatic nerve, absence of protection sensitivity of the soles of the feet is possible.
-Adequate protection is therefore often considered a success.
-Restoration of plantar flexion and dorsal extension to a reasonable extent, are also considered satisfactory rehabilitation results.
+In cases of major defects, a nerve transplant may be required.
+In cases of complete injury of the sciatic nerve, the absence of protection sensitivity of the soles of the feet is possible.
+Adequate protection is, therefore, often considered a success.
+Restoration of plantar flexion and dorsal extension, to a reasonable extent, are also considered satisfactory rehabilitation results.

 Alternative Sciatic Nerve Pain Treatment

 - Chiropractor spinal adjustments

 - Reduce inflammation